noun-student-733263-B51616

 • Normal Variants:

-Key Clinical Scenarios & Documentation Tips:
+Key Clinical Scenarios & Documentation Examples:

-• Stroke Evaluation:
+• Stroke Evaluation: “No atrial fibrillation/flutter present.”

 KEY CLINICAL PEARLS: